firebolt-db/godocs/docs/Guides/getting-started.md

 <img src="../assets/images/architecture-workflow.png" alt="Get Started" width="700"/>

-* Topic ToC
-{:toc}
+After you register, you can either use the Load data wizard or the SQL workspace.
+Use the Load data wizard if your data is in either CSV or Parquet format, and you want to use a graphical user interface to guide you through the first three steps of the workflow.
+Use the SQL workspace if you prefer to enter SQL, or need a more customized workflow.

 ## Use the Load data wizard
+{:.no_toc}

 The **Load data** wizard guides you through creating a database and engine, and loading data from an Amazon S3 bucket.
 You can specify basic configurations including what character to use as a file delimiter, which columns to import and their schema.
 After you load your data, continue your workflow in the SQL workspace to run and optimize a query, and export to an external table.
-Even though the **Load data** wizard creates a database and engine for you, the following **Create a Database** and **Create an Engine** sections in this guide contains general information about billing for engine runtime and schema.
+Even though the **Load data** wizard creates a database and engine for you, the following [**Create a Database**](#create-a-database) and [**Create an Engine**](#create-an-engine) sections in this guide contains general information about billing for engine runtime and schema.

-When you login for the first time, a welcome window will offer to forward you to the **Load data** wizard.
-Afterwards, you can select the plus (+) icon next to **Databases** in the left navigation pane and select **Load data**.
+To use the **Load data** wizard, you can select the plus (+) icon next to **Databases** in the left navigation pane and select **Load data**.
 For detailed information about how to use the Load data wizard, see [Load data](../Guides/loading-data/loading-data.md).

 ## Use the SQL workspace

 You can also use the SQL workspace to create a database and engine, and load data.
-If you use the SQL workspace, you can customize your workflow to handle more unique workflows than with the **Data loading** wizard.
+If you use the SQL workspace, you can customize your workflow to handle more unique workflows than with the **Data loading** wizard, including loading data in TSV, Avro, JSON Lines or Orc formats.

+The following sections will guide you through a simple workflow to get started with Firebolt.

+* Topic ToC
+{:toc}

 ## Register with Firebolt